 What can we do to help reduce carbon emmissions?

 Does taking decisive action mean changing the way we live?
 Well, yes, that's pretty much the point.
 And let's face it (brace yourself for a sweeping generalization) - speaking from my personal experience in the construction industry in North America, resisting change is what the blue-collar workers of the world do best.
 The press here constantly whip up storms to motivate them against change, against climate action, on the grounds that it's going to hurt them... except, is it really?

 Here at Ecohome, we've been saying (then proving and demonstrating by example) that it's perfectly possible with a dose of ingenuity, innovation and better construction choices to build near zero energy homes on a budget.
 And that doesn't have to mean spending our way out of the climate problem or by strapping gigawatts of solar panels on an energy-sapping behemoth of a home.

 And that folks, is really the crux of the matter.
-The construction industry in North America has to clean it's act up - and the quickest way we as individuals can prompt this change is to create the market for better built homes - and the industry will surely follow.
+The construction industry in North America has to clean it's act up, and the quickest way we as individuals can prompt this change is to create the market for better built homes.
+If we do, the industry will surely follow.

 A reaction from Greta Thunberg to COP26

 Regardless of politics, or any press or political leader-induced opinions of the enthusiastic and outspoken Ms Thunberg, it's impossible to ignore that this is someone who sincerely speaks her mind.
 She said recently: